 On my iPod: Titi Winterstein, Tcha Limberger, Camille, Alberto Iglesias, Dakota Jim & Shostakovich Symphonies

-When I’m not at JMI I like to: read poetry, spend lots of time with my four children and five grandchildren flying in and out of Washington and Spain for weekends.
+When I’m not at JMI I like to: read, spend lots of time with my four children and seven grandchildren flying in and out of the USA and Spain for weekends to keep up with the widespread family.
+JMI and NWSS have allowed me to treat work in the Jewish world as an honour and pleasure.

 Highlight of working for JMI: Delivering Ot Azoy and The Golden Peacock Summer Schools and helping people enrich their lives with music and culture.